section-engineering-education/engineering-education/content/articles/implementing-bagging-algorithms-in-python/index.md

 This tutorial will use the two approaches in building a machine learning model.

-In the first approachWe will use a single algorithm known as the Decision Tree Classifier to build and find the accuracy of a model.
+In the first approach, we will use a single algorithm known as the Decision Tree Classifier to build and find the accuracy of a model.

-In the second approach, we will use the Bagging Classifier and the Random Forest Classifier to build the same model and find it accuracy.
+In the second approach, we will use the Bagging Classifier and the Random Forest Classifier to build the same model and find its accuracy.

 ### Table of contents
 - [Prerequisites](#prerequisites)